sebadima/woo-mailerlite/readme.txt

 == Frequently Asked Questions ==

-= Multisite supported? =
+= Is WordPress Multisite supported? =

-Yes of course.
+Yes, WordPress Multisite is supported by this official plugin..

 == Screenshots ==